notxcharles/CMP1902-Programming-Fundamentals/AssessmentItem2/Task2Requirements.md

 MUST HAVES:

-code should ask the user for a name at the start and measure the time in seconds that they needed to solve the puzzle TODO: this this should be stored in a winners.txt file which is updated only after a win.
-TODO: this user should have the option to see past winners and their time before beginning a puzzle TODO: this
+~~code should ask the user for a name at the start and measure the time in seconds that they needed to solve the puzzle~~ ~~this should be stored in a winners.txt file which is updated only after a win~~ ~~user should have the option to see past winners and their time before beginning a puzzle~~

 ~~after each guess, the program should provide the clue and a list of all letters the the user has used but are not part of the right answer~~